Help: Serial Issues

 To provide an ISSN in the application, select “ISSN” from the drop down marked “ISN Type” and enter the eight-digit ISSN in the field marked “International Standard Number”.

-If you do not have an ISSN, you may request a number from the U.S. ISSN Center, as discussed below.
+If you do not have an ISSN, you may request a number from the U.S. ISSN Center.

 Nation of Publication